ushu/react-rx-bind/README.md

-# RRX: Utilities for React and RxJS 6
+# ReactRx: Utilities for React and RxJS 6

 This package provides simple helpers for mixing React with RxJS 6.

 **NOTICE: for most use cases, you will probably be better served using [recompose].
-I build this package to have a better support of RxJS 6 with TypeScript: unless you have faced the same issues, `rrx` might not be the best option.**
+I build this package to have a better support of RxJS 6 with TypeScript: unless you have faced the same issues, `react-rxjs-utils` might not be the best option.**

 ## Getting Started